-Let’s start with the basics first.
+First, let’s start with the basics.
 When students volunteer, they typically serve their communities as part of a broader goal.
-Showing compassion by helping others is one of many reason you may serve your community.
+Showing compassion by helping others is one of many reasons you may serve your community.
 For example, many public and private high schools require students to volunteer for high school graduation.
-Most career and Technical Education (CTE) programs require internships, paid or unpaid.
+Most Career and Technical Education (CTE) programs require internships, paid or unpaid.
 Extracurricular clubs like National Honor Society require community service hours for membership.
 Future pre-med students need both health volunteering and job shadowing hours.
 Tracking your volunteer hours is always a good idea.
 Chances are, someone will not only want you to show your hours, but provide proof as well.

 The Difference Between Tracking and Verifying Hours